← All posts

 The similar-artist tools

-Chosic is the most feature-rich of the bunch: similar-artist finder, genre analyzer, playlist generator that connects to Spotify, mood-based recommendations, and a visual artist map.
-It pulls nearly two million monthly visitors, which makes it the most popular dedicated discovery tool online right now.
-If you want one site that covers the "who sounds like this?" question from every angle, this is the one.
+Chosic is the most feature-rich of the bunch: similar-artist finder, playlist generator that connects to Spotify, mood-based recommendations, and a visual artist map.
+It also works as a genre finder: paste a track and it'll break down what genres it falls under, which is handy when you've heard something you like but don't know what to search for next.
+Nearly two million monthly visitors, which makes it the most popular dedicated discovery tool online.

 These tools are good for a cold start.
 They're less useful once you already know a scene.
 If you're deep into UK garage and someone recommends Disclosure, the tool has run out of things to tell you.